 So I began my research.
 I read tons of recipes, quickly discarding ones where I read the words “fried” and “1 cup of sugar”.
 These would never do.
 Many I saw used sour cream.
 But what is the nutritional value of sour cream, really?
 Tangy-ness?
 Please.
 But Greek yogurt on the other hand, is packed full of protein and tangy.
 And I happened to have it in my fridge.

 After much experimenting, testing different flours, ratios, and temperatures, I have settled on this recipe.
-It is by far my favorite breakfast, with a hint of orange, cinnamon, and earthy sweet potato, these baked sweet potato Greek yogurt donuts pair perfectly with a hot cup of coffee, crispy bacon and scrambled eggs.
+It is by far my favorite breakfast, with a hint of orange, nutmeg, and earthy sweet potato, these baked sweet potato donuts pair perfectly with a hot cup of coffee, crispy bacon and scrambled eggs.

 Pinch of Salt

-Preheat the oven to 375 degrees.
+1. Preheat the oven to 375 degrees.
 Peel, chop, and steam or boil the sweet potato until soft.
 Drain and mash.
 Next add the yogurt and stir until completely incorporated.
-Mix in eggs, cinnamon, baking soda, salt, vanilla, and orange juice.
+Mix in eggs, nutmeg, baking powder and soda, salt, vanilla, and orange juice.
 Once the batter is smooth, begin stirring in flour, half a cup at a time.
+Do not over mix.

-Spray the donut pans very generously with cooking spray and scoop in the batter.
-It will be very wet and thick, like pancake or brownie batter.
+2. Spray the donut pans very generously with cooking spray and scoop in the batter.
+It will be very wet and thick.
 Bake for 15-20 minutes, until deep golden brown.
 Let the donuts rest for five minutes in the pans before transferring them onto a cooling rack.